 Management point validates AAD token in ConfigMgr site database first and then issues CCM token.

 Step 13.
 ConfigMgr clients receive CCM tokens and cache locally

 Win 10 will receive the CCM token and will cache.
 ConfigMgr clients use this token to communicate with the ConfigMgr server and download policies, apps, etc. This token is valid only for 8 hr.
 ConfigMgr client will renew the CCM token.

 You can see the token renewal from ClientMangerStartup and ccmmessaging logs.

 Step 14.
-ConfigMgr client is co-managed and ready to receive ConfigMgr Policies and apps
+The ConfigMgr client is co-managed and ready to receive ConfigMgr Policies and apps

-Finally, we got ConfigMgr client registered and trusted by ConfigMgr server.
-Now you can start seeing ConfigMgr client getting policies or deployments.
+Finally, we got the ConfigMgr client registered and trusted by the ConfigMgr server.
+Now you can start seeing ConfigMgr clients getting policies or deployments.